Is your nonprofit struggling with fundraising? If so, you’re not alone.

-Share your progress throughout your fundraising campaign.
-Share updates and photos posted from supporters (if available).
-Think about how you can best present exciting milestones and encourage your current supporters to help raise even more money.
+Share your progress throughout your fundraising campaign and updates and photos posted from supporters (if available).
+In addition, think about how you can best present exciting milestones and encourage your current supporters to help raise even more money.
 This can help keep your campaign going strong.

 6. Have a Momentum Strategy